selenkarakaya/MonthlyPlanner/README.md

 - JavaScript (ES6+): Core language for building components and managing logic.
 - This project uses only HTML, CSS, and vanilla JavaScript, making it lightweight and easy to modify.

+## 📚 Learning & Insights

+Through the **Monthly Planner** project, I gained valuable insights and skills in several key areas, including:

+- **Dynamic UI Development**: Enhanced my ability to build interactive user interfaces using **HTML**, **CSS**, and **JavaScript**.
+- **State Management**: Learned to manage application state effectively, ensuring a smooth user experience when adding, editing, or deleting tasks and events.
+- **Responsive Design**: Improved my understanding of responsive design principles, utilizing CSS techniques and frameworks to ensure the application is accessible on various devices.
+- **Local Storage**: Gained experience in using local storage for data persistence, allowing users to save their plans and preferences without needing a backend.
+- **Color Customization**: Implemented features that enable users to customize the appearance of the planner, enhancing user engagement and personalization.
+- **Project Management**: Developed project management skills by planning, designing, and implementing a functional application from concept to completion.

+This project solidified my foundational knowledge in web development and sparked a passion for creating user-friendly applications that help users organize their lives more effectively.

 ## Demo 🔗

 You can check out a live demo of the Monthly Planner ([https://monthlyplanner.netlify.app/]).